LennartKeller/trf_training_tut/text/PyTorchLightning.md

 A subclass of a `LightningModule` implements the model.
 A `LightningModule` is an extended version of PyTorch's `nn.Module` class.
 `nn.Modules` are the basic building blocks of neural networks in PyTorch.
 In essence, they store a set of parameters, for example, weights of a single layer alongside with `.forward`-method that defines the computational logic when data flows through the module.
 They are designed to work recursively.
-One module can be composed of several submodules so that each building block of a neural network, starting from single layers up to a network, can be implemented in this one class.
+One module can be composed of several submodules so that each building block of a neural network, starting from single layers up to a complete network, can be implemented in this one class.
-[Listing](markdown-fig) shows an exemplary implementation of a densely-connected, feed-forward layer as `nn.Module`.
+The following listing shows an exemplary implementation of a simple linear layer as `nn.Module`.
+By chaining multiple instances of the dense layer in a `nn.
+Sequential` class, it is possible to create a simple feed-forward network.
+This network is again a subclass of the `nn.Module` class.

 ```{code-cell} ipython3 markdown-fig
 import torch